 - TEL Help: how do I bulk upload student papers submitted from Blackboard to Turnitin (website) – guidance.

 Traditionally, when individual pieces of work have been marked, the grade has been expressed as a mark from 0-100%.
 For individual assessments these are called Grade-Based Assessments.

-Please use these resources in conjunction with Assessment Essentials > Course Design > Learning Outcomes for university grade descriptors guidance and resources.
+Please use these resources in conjunction with Assessment Essentials > Course Design > University Grade Descriptors/Categorical Marking guidance and resources.

 - TEL Help: How do I use Blackboard to support Grade Based Assessment (website) –

 - guidance – reflects an example of using GBA for first and second year work.
 Students receive one of eighteen grades, based on final degree classifications.
 One of the benefits of this approach for students is that they can easily gain an understanding of how well they are doing.
 For example, if a student is aiming for a first class degree, they can readily see how close they are, based on the grades that they have already received.